-With a little extra time to yourself, you may find that feelings will surface that were previously hidden away or covered up because you were too busy.
+With a little extra time to yourself, you may find that feelings that were previously hidden away or covered up because you were too busy will surface.

 3. Explore Your Passions

-With more free time and an increasing understanding of your emotions, next, you will want to explore what brings you joy.
+With more free time and an increasing understanding of your emotions, you will want to explore what brings you joy next.

-If you’re enjoying this article, make sure to check out our collection of words of wisdom to bring out the best in you.
+If you’re enjoying this article, check out our collection of words of wisdom to bring out the best in you.

 4. Take Inspired Action

-If you’re trying too hard to figure out your life, or taking on too many new things to find out your passions, then it’s time to go back to step one and take a break!
+If you’re trying too hard to figure out your life or taking on too many new things to discover your passions, it’s time to go back to step one and take a break!